If you're interested in improving children's education, are over 18 years of age and have the time, you could become a school governor.

 Foundation governors are either appointed, or take the role by virtue of an office that they hold.

 Where the school has a religious character the appointment is made by the appropriate religious body.
-Where the school does not have a religious character, nominations are made by the parents of registered pupils at the school and such others in the community served by the school as they consider appropriate (for example, staff, community organisations and other local bodies).
+Where the school doesn't have a religious character, nominations are made by the parents of registered pupils at the school and such others in the community served by the school as they consider appropriate (for example, staff, community organisations and other local bodies).

 What you need to become a school governor